taecontrol/orion/README.md

 ## Installation

-- Download the installation file from [here]()
+- Download the installation file and support us by paying what you want (even 0$) from [here](https://taecontrol.lemonsqueezy.com/checkout/buy/0b6e6aea-457b-42ea-a14b-c4371dd1a3fa).
-- You can also clone the repo, install depenedencies, and run `npm run tauri build`.
+- You can also clone the repo, install dependencies, and run `npm run tauri build`.
 The installation file is going to be created on `./src-tauri/target/release/bundle` directory.

 ## Setup